 This strategy has been prepared by the Fund in collaboration with its actuary, Hymans Robertson LLP, and after consultation with the Fund's employers.
-It has been adopted for the purpose of the 2022 Actuarial Valuation and is effective from 1 April 2023.
+It has been adopted for the purpose of the 2022 Actuarial Valuation and is effective from 1 April 2023 and applies to all participating employers.
 However, at the time of this document being prepared, there is uncertainty in relation to the LGPS.
 These are described below along with the approach being adopted by the Pension Fund in response:

 Uncertainty Consideration The McCloud case: In 2018 the Court of Appeal ruled that the 'transitional protection' offered to some members as part of previous pension reforms amounted to unlawful discrimination (directly on grounds of age and indirectly on other grounds).
-Changes to the Regulations are required to comply with the ruling.
+Regulatory changes are required as a result. to comply with the ruling.
 In the absence of new Regulations, DLUHC issued a letter setting out instructions on how McCloud should be allowed for in the 2022 valuation.
 In particular, it sets out who the Actuary should assume has McCloud protections in order to make allowances when valuing the liabilities.
 The HM Treasury and Scheme Advisory Board "cost control mechanism": These mechanisms were introduced as part of the previous pension reforms with the intention to maintain a process for managing the cost of the scheme between members and employers.
 There will be a judicial review into whether McCloud should be included as a 'member cost' within the 2016 HM Treasury cost control mechanism.
 If it is deemed McCloud is not a member cost, then it is likely benefit changes will be required from 1 April 2019.
-Liabilities at 31 March 2022 will be based on the Scheme presently in place.
-As a result: Employers should collect employee contributions on the basis of current Regulations The 2019 valuations will proceed on the basis of the current benefit and member contribution structure for the purposes of valuing the liabilities, unless advised differently by DLUHC or SAB.
-Consultation Outcomes: Several consultations or Government decisions remain outstanding which may affect the LGPS.
-These include the outcome of the Government's Fair Deal II Consultation, which may introduce new classes of employer into the LGPS and the rectification of issues associated with Guaranteed Minimum Pensions.
-Liabilities at 31 March 2022 will be based on the Scheme presently in place.
-The Fund may revisit the FSS as and when the outcomes of the above consultations (and resulting legislative changes), decisions and guidance are known, and will seek wider consultation on any material changes in approach as a result of these changes.
+The 2022 valuations will proceed on the basis of the current benefit and member contribution structure for the purposes of valuing the liabilities, unless advised differently by DLUHC or SAB.
+As a result, employers should collect employee contributions on the basis of current Regulations

+Liabilities on 31 March 2022 will be based on

+the Scheme presently in place.
+The Fund may

+revisit the FSS as and when the outcomes of

+the above consultations (and resulting

+legislative changes), decisions and guidance

+are known, and will seek wider consultation on

+any material changes in approach as a result of

+these changes.